rspace-os/api-tutorial/README.md

         ]
     }

+### Creating notebooks and folders

+From RSpace 1.50 (API version 1.4) you can create notebooks and folders.

+    curl -X POST "<RSPACE_URL>/api/v1/folders" -H "accept: application/json" -H "apiKey: <APIKEY>" \
+    -H "content-type: application/json" \
+    -d "{ \"name\": \"My notebook\", \"notebook\": \"true\"}"

+will create a new Notebook in your Home folder.
+If you prefer to create a folder just set the notebook parameter to 'false'.
+Or,just omit the parameter - the default behaviour is to create a folder.

+You can also create a new folder or notebook in an existing folder using the `parentFolderId` parameter, e.g.

+    curl -X POST "<RSPACE_URL>/api/v1/folders" -H "accept: application/json" -H "apiKey: <APIKEY>" \
+     -H "content-type: application/json"\
+     -d "{ \"name\": \"My notebook\", \"parentFolderId\":\"12234\"}"

+There are some restrictions on where you can create folders and notebooks, which are required to  maintain consistent behaviour with the web application.

+* You can't create folders or notebooks inside notebooks
+* You can't create notebooks inside the Shared Folder; create them in a User folder first, then share.
+(Sharing is not yet supported in the API, but you can do this in the web application).

 ## Editing existing content in a basic document

 You can alter the content of an existing document using a `PUT` request to the `/documents/{docId}` endpoint.
 The new